aiidateam/aiida-core/docs/source/developer_guide/core/internals.rst

 Updatable attributes
 ********************
-The :py:class:`~aiida.orm.node.process.ProcessNode` class is a subclass of the :py:class:`~aiida.orm.node.Node` class, which means that its attributes become immutable once stored.
+The :py:class:`~aiida.orm.nodes.process.ProcessNode` class is a subclass of the :py:class:`~aiida.orm.nodes.Node` class, which means that its attributes become immutable once stored.
 However, for a ``Calculation`` to be runnable it needs to be stored, but that would mean that its state, which is stored in an attribute can no longer be updated.
 To solve this issue the :py:class:`~aiida.orm.utils.mixins.Sealable` mixin is introduced.
 This mixin can be used for subclasses of ``Node`` that need to have updatable attributes even after the node has been stored in the database.
 The mixin defines the ``_updatable_attributes`` tuple, which defines the attributes that are considered to be mutable even when the node is stored.